Azure-Samples/ms-identity-msal-java-samples/4-spring-web-app/1-Authentication/sign-in-b2c/README.md

 > :warning: To avoid path length limitations on Windows, we recommend cloning into a directory near the root of your drive.

 > :warning: This sample comes with a pre-registered application for demo purposes.
-If you would like to use your own Azure AD B2C tenant and application, follow the steps below to register and configure the application on Azure portal.
+If you would like to use your own Azure AD B2C tenant and application, follow the steps below to register and configure the application on Microsoft Entra portal.
 Otherwise, continue with the steps for Running the sample.
 <details>
   <summary>Expand this section to see steps for configuring your own tenant:</summary>